ingresso-group/slate/source/includes/_trolley.md

 Parameter | Description
 --------- | -----------
 `add_crypto_block` | `cypto_block`s are used in the old [Ingresso XML API](http://www.ingresso.co.uk/apidocs/).
-To make migration away from the XML API easier, when `add_crypto_block=yes` a `crypto_block` will be added to the response.
-This can then be used to reserve and purchase tickets using the XML API (so that the JSON API is used up to the basket stage and the XML API is used to complete the purchase).
+To make migration away from the XML API easier, if you include `add_crypto_block` a `crypto_block` will be added to the response.
+You can then take the crypto_block and trolley_token and pass these in to the XML API call make_reservation to reserve and later purchase tickets (so that the JSON API is used up to the basket stage and the XML API is used to complete the purchase).
 `departure_date` | Specify a departure date for example `departure_date=20170214`.
 `duration` | Specify a duration for hotel product, for example `duration=3`.
 `promo_code` | Specifying a promo codes can unlock a special offer discount code.
 If you have a promo code it can be specified like this: `promo_code=FOO`.
 Note that this feature is not commonly used with partners.